-Students must complete all credit hours with a grade of "C" or higher and maintain at least a 3.00 grade point average.
-Students must complete all requirements for the degree within five years of starting the program.
+For the Master of Arts in Counseling, students will complete a total of 48 graduate credit hours with a grade of "C" or higher and maintain a 2.50 grade point average.
+Students must complete all requirements for the degree within five years of being granted full admission.